Phoenix Brain Injury Lawyer

 - Diffuse axonal injury.
 This type of injury damages the brain’s cells without causing bleeding.
 It can cause permanent brain cell death and brain damage.
 Brain swelling may accompany a diffuse axonal injury.

-Ask About Your Claim Today
+Ask a Phoenix Brain Injury Attorney About Your TBI Lawsuit Today